jbennet-t/ExoskeletonRobotTeleop/README.md

 Exoskeleton embedded and Python code developed for Teensy 3.5 and NAO v4 robot, however could easily be reapplied to a new microcontroller and robot.
 Would suggest not using the NAO in the future due to reliability issues.

+This project is free to build and improve upon.

 If you have any questions about the project, feel free to contact me.

 ## Exoskeleton Overview Model